auremoser/mozsci/projects/16-04-studygroups.md

 Here are some thoughts about what to address.

   * communication
-  	- generate translations and crowdsource correction in the community
+  	- [investigagte] generate translations and crowdsource correction in the community
-  * x-org potential
+  * [**HIGH**] modularity
   	- create commented out alternate versions of study group repo (mozilla clubs/skill share)
+    - add a few configuration questions to answer after you fork (ie. location)
   * visibility
   	- make gh-pages for a study group "gallery"
   	- align with web page expectations: https://redpen.io/ow3163da6caa22acde
-  * mobilizing commmunity
+  * [**HIGH**] mobilizing commmunity
   	- make spreadsheet of regional contacts, breakout from Matrix spreadsheet
 		- update matrix/spreadsheet of current contacts and setup regular check-ins
-  	- create regional "welcomers"
+		- create regional "welcomers" +1 (once we have enough people participation to warrant)+1
   * merging upstream
   	- maybe have instructions for this in the handbook
   	- write out criteria for merges in the wiki